NIFA consultants: NuHealth deficit could hit $197 million

 Nassau County guarantees $173 million in hospital debt.

-NUMC, which currently has a census of about 330 patients, faces challenges similar to those of other safety net hospitals that rely heavily on federal and state subsidies.
+NUMC, which currently has a daily patient census of about 330, faces challenges similar to those of other safety net hospitals that rely heavily on federal and state subsidies.
 It treats many low-income patients on Medicaid, which reimburses the hospital at significantly lower rates than private insurers or Medicare could pay.

 NIFA, which took over the hospital’s finances in February, hired Alvarez & Marsal to examine NUMC's financial operations, as the control board sought to reexamine the role NUMC should play in the community.